learn-co-curriculum/project-template-react-rails-api/README.md

 - Heroku CLI
 - Postgresql

-See [Environment Setup](#environment-setup) for instructions on installing these tools if you don't already have them.
+See [Environment Setup](#environment-setup) below for instructions on installing these tools if you don't already have them.

 ## Setup